 Concentrations within the major have variable unit requirements; therefore, to meet the minimum standard of 128 units for degree completion, the free electives are adjusted according to the chosen concentration.

 Submit your application.
 Be sure to include a copy of your undergrad transcript confirming at least a 2.0 GPA, if you have one.
 Otherwise, submit a copy of your high school transcript and ACT or SAT scores.
-Even though Jessup doesn’t require a minimum standardized test scores, test scores are considered during the decision process.
 You will also need to submit a copy of the university form.

 Tuition reflects minimum time to completion.
 Time to completion varies by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of time to completion, call an enrollment advisor at (844) 224-5483 or request more information.